ucb-ist-drupal/ucberkeley_cas-7/docs/ldap_access.md

 !!! note

     Lockr is one possible solution to this problem.
-This does not constitute and endorsement of Lockr's services by UC Berkeley IST.
+This section does not constitute and endorsement of Lockr's services by UC Berkeley IST.

 The service [Lockr](https://lockr.io) integrates well with Pantheon.
-To use locker:
+To use Lockr:

 1. Register for an account at [Lockr.io](https://lockr.io).
 2. Install and enable the [Lockr](https://www.drupal.org/project/lockr) module.